 Position changes: Use lower handle-bars for the superior aerodynamic experience.
 This, however, increases the pressure imposed on your hands, so make sure your body will be able to adapt to this change.
 You may also add a drop-handlebar instead.

-Mountain bikes can be ridden not only on mountainous and rocky surfaces but can be customized to go on even terrains as well.
+Mountain bikes can be ridden on mountainous and rocky surfaces and can be customized to go on even terrains.
 They are a great mode of transportation for kids and adults alike.

 Don’t wait any longer!
 Get a mountain bike and elevate your mountain biking experience!